Top Year-End Investment Tips

 Article prepared by Broadridge Investor Communication Solutions, Inc. Copyright 2018; September 2018

 RBFCU Investments Group LLC is a wholly-owned subsidiary of RBFCU Services LLC.
 RBFCU Services LLC is affiliated with Randolph-Brooks Federal Credit Union (RBFCU).
-Securities sold, advisory services offered through CUNA Brokerage Services, Inc. (CBSI), member FINRA / SIPC, a registered broker/dealer and investment advisor.
+Securities sold, advisory services offered through CUNA Brokerage Services, Inc. (CBSI), member FINRA / SIPC, a registered broker/dealer and investment professional.
 CBSI is under contract with the financial institution to make securities available to members.
 Not NCUA/NCUSIF/FDIC insured, May Lose Value, No financial institution guarantee.
 Not a deposit of any financial institution.
 FR-2277361.1-1018-1120.